matallui/artico/apps/docs/guide/getting-started.md

 ## Connection

 Connections can be created with the `call()` function in the `Artico` object and the connections can be accepted using the `answer()` method.
-But before that, the `open` event should be listened to, to ensure that the connection to the signaling server is established.
+But before that, the `open` event should be listened to, to ensure that the signalling is ready.

 ### Request Connection